kechcole/Power-BI-Reports/README.md

 Also since average delay in arrival & departure both is 15 minutes, thus they must try to reduce it.

-### Steps followed

-- Step 1 : Extraction.
+## 2. Data Extraction.

 Free and open source [data](https://github.com/kechcole/Power-BI-Reports/tree/main/US_Election_Report/Data) was collected from multiple online sources.
 Non-spatial data in csv format while spatial data as shapefiles.

    a) [US Census Bureau](https://www.census.gov/)

    b) [US Department of agriculture](https://www.usda.gov/)

    Spatial data was simplified in [mapshaper](https://mapshaper.org/) and converted to topo-json format to make it compatible with Power BI.
-- Step 2 : Load and transform data into Power BI Desktop.
+## 3. Load and transform data.

 Raw data is always dirty, it must be 'cleaned' before any analysis is done otherwise one is bound to encounter errors and generate incorrect reports.
 Issues identified in the data after loading include ; unnecessary columns, unfriendly naming convention, and incorrect column data types.
 Using the Powerful Power query tool, inconsistencies and errors were removed to make the tables organized and intuitive.

+Data transformation steps
 Presidential results table               |   counties table   | states table :-------------------:|:------------------:|:------------------:
 ![](./US_Election_Report/Images/3.transform_pres_results.png)|![](./US_Election_Report/Images/4.transform_counties.png)|![](./US_Election_Report/Images/5.transform_states.png)

-   Column quality after cleaning and transformation
+   Presidential results table column quality after cleaning and transformation
    ![Tux, the Linux mascot](./US_Election_Report/Images/5.1Column%20quality.png)